 Rationally, we all know the dangers of drinking and driving.
 We endanger our own lives as well as the lives of others.
 Every year, we hear multiple news reports about terrible auto accidents, some with fatalities, that occur because a driver was intoxicated.
 Families are torn apart, lives are ruined, and much more.
 Why don't we learn from all these incidents?
 Even if you don't get in an accident, you might get arrested for drunk driving, with all the attendant high costs, and not just economic.
 You might even end up in jail.

 About 17,000 people are arrested for drunk driving in Massachusetts each year.
 That is a huge figure, showing that far too many people still don't understand that they should not drink and drive.
 How difficult is it to understand?
 DON'T DRINK & DRIVE!
 I'm sure drunk driving incidents in other states are just as significant.

 I don't want to lose any family or friends this year due to a drunk driving accident.
 I don't think anyone wants to lose their loved ones either.
+Your family and friends would rather you didn't drink and drive as they don't you to die in a terrible drunk driving accident.
 So please just don't!